ggrecow/SQAT/README.md

-# SQAT: a sound quality analysis toolbox for MATLAB
+# SQAT: A sound quality analysis toolbox for MATLAB
 This is the repository of SQAT, an open-source **S**ound **Q**uality **A**nalysis **T**oolbox for MATLAB.

 # Toolbox structure